tommyrharper/algorand-midterm/README.md

 That the blockchain is always adding more transactions and the service will not be interrupted.

 Algorand governors/validators earn block rewards for authoring/confirming blocks, providing economic incentives to those who approve transactions.
 In theory, this should lead to a constant stream of finalised blocks.
-While the service is constant, averaging 1,000TPS with an average block time of 4.5 seconds[1], this constant stream of “mathematically forkless”[A] transactions also opens the door for attackers to spam the system with minimally sized transactions, at a rate of ~1,000TPS or greater, to effectively DoS the system for a price.
+While the service is constant, averaging 1,000TPS with an average block time of 4.5 seconds, this constant stream of “mathematically forkless”transactions also opens the door for attackers to spam the system with minimally sized transactions, at a rate of ~1,000TPS or greater, to effectively DoS the system for a price.

-It would only cost 21.6$ per minute to deliver a volume based DoS to the network, based upon an algo price of 0.35$ [2] and a transaction fee of 0.001 ALGO$ per transaction[3].
+It would only cost 21.6$ per minute to deliver a volume based DoS to the network, based upon an algo price of 0.35$ and a transaction fee of 0.001 ALGO$ per transaction.

 For MinTF = minimum transaction fee =  0.001Algo,
 MaxTS = maximum transactions per second 1000, AlgoUSD = algo price in dollars 0.36USD, Algorand's cost permute can be calculated as follows: